 She saved her own life in 2017, jumping off a speeding motorbike on a tarmac road to escape a kidnapping and has been doing all she can to save others by donating two pints of blood every year since 2016.
 To achieve her vision of a sustainable world where citizens have equal and adequate access to quality healthcare, education, and employment Esther has been working on major community-based development, research, and advocacy projects since she was 16, and started an NGO, The TriHealthon, when she was 19 which promotes health equity in Nigeria with sexual and reproductive health guidance for high-school girls and child nutrition guidance for mothers.
 During the COVID lockdown they provided a month’s worth of free food to 100 of the most vulnerable citizens in the local rural community.

-Her academic achievements at university see her in the top 1% of students, including the highest Pharmacology score in her medical school’s 73-year history, she has had journal research published on Covid-19 over the last couple of years and won various national and international scholarships and conference grants.
+Her academic achievements at university see her in the top 1% of students, including the highest Pharmacology score, awarded by an external examiner, in her medical school’s 73-year history, she has had journal research published on Covid-19 over the last couple of years and won various national and international scholarships and conference grants.
 These academic achievements have seen her included on UI’s 2020 Primus Honor list and she has also earned distinction in computing, ranked among the top 5% in skills assessment in Word, PowerPoint and Excel.
 After her degree she has her sights on a PhD in Health Policy at Stanford University and hopes someday to become the African Union or the United Nation’s Secretary General’s Envoy on Youth.